 All these animals are provided with a lifelong home and species-appropriate habitat.
 Their enclosures consist of several hectares space with plenty of trees and bushes.
 They are constructed in a circular shape that follows the natural shape of land, eliminating corners and and giving the animals the feeling that there are no borders around them.

 A lot of attractive enrichment is built daily at the sanctuary, using mainly natural materials, and provides the animals with additional shade, climbing structures or resting places.
 Despite the considerable number of animals at the sanctuary, they are all monitored daily by a professional team on site.
 The personnel observe the animals daily and react depending on the case and necessity.
 A few veterinary checks are typically organized throughout the year.

-Enrichment program at LIONSROCK
+Enrichment programme at LIONSROCK Big Cat Sanctuary

 In order for the rescued animals to be active during the day, the team on site prepares regularly the enrichment based on the requirements of the animals.
 They are usually self-made objects, covered in different scents to stimulate natural play and behaviour.